oaStuff/leaderElection/README.md

 # This is a library implementing dynamic leadership election using bully algorithm in GO.
 ### disclaimer
 I am not an expert implementing bully algorithm.
-This was just a 'play project' learing Golang.
+This was just a 'play project' learning Golang.

 #### Installation